MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 - [Block process creations originating from PSExec and WMI commands](https://learn.microsoft.com/en-us/defender-endpoint/attack-surface-reduction-rules-reference#block-process-creations-originating-from-psexec-and-wmi-commands)
 - [Block persistence through WMI event subscription](https://learn.microsoft.com/en-us/defender-endpoint/attack-surface-reduction-rules-reference#block-persistence-through-wmi-event-subscription)

+> [!IMPORTANT]
+> System Center Configuration Manager (SCCM) agent will not work properly if these ASR rules are enabled.

 #### Further Protocol Considerations

 The following protocols need to be investigated in the future, as they are open to all domain controller clients: